 - Review the Travel Card Quick Reference for allowed and disallowed purchases on a travel card.
 Unauthorized travel card charges will be payroll deducted to reimburse the University.

 - Travel Cards cannot be used at ATM’s for cash back for domestic nor international travel.

 - All travel card charges will need to be reconciled on the corresponding Travel Expense Report.

 - To cancel an individual or department travel card, please contact the Travel Office at 282-2511.

 - If a travel card is lost or stolen, please contact Bank of America at 1-888-449-2273 and the Travel Office.

 Business with Personal Travel

 - When traveling on University business in conjunction with personal travel, the University will only reimburse for University related expenses.

-- Additional costs due to personal travel will not be reimbursed by the University and will need to be separated from the business portion on the Expense Report.
+- Additional costs due to personal travel will not be reimbursed by the University, and will need to be separated from the business expenses on the Expense Report.

-- For assistance with the Foreign Travel Review process, please contact the Export Control Office at 282-1336, or visit the Foreign Travel Process section of Research Outreach & Compliance's website at: https://www.isu.edu/research/foreign_travel_export_review/
+- For assistance with the Export Control Foreign Travel Review process, please contact the Export Control Office at 282-1336, or visit the Foreign Travel Process section, available on the Research Outreach & Compliance's website

 - To convert foreign transactions and currency, visit https://www.oanda.com/currency/converter/.
 Select the date the transaction(s) occurred for accurate conversion rates and reimbursable amount.